-One great way to keep bad guys off the streets is to fill it with good guys.
-The more you and your neighbors walk the streets, the more it deters gang members and drug dealers from being there.
-Please walk your neighborhood as much as you can, and encourage your fellow block residents and dog walkers/owners to do the same.
+The more you and your neighbors walk the streets, the more it deters criminal activity from happening.
+Please walk your neighborhood as much as you can, and encourage your fellow block residents and neighbors to do the same.

 While you are out there, please let the 48th ward office know of any safety concerns that you notice.
 This may include graffiti, lights blocked by tree branches, or chronic loitering spots.
 All of this information is very useful to us in helping to improve the quality of life for our neighborhood.
 Help our office be the “eyes” on the street.
-Visit www.48thward.org, or email firstname.lastname@example.org to let us know of any safety concerns.
+Visit www.48thward.org, call our ward office at (773)784-5277, or email firstname.lastname@example.org to let us know of any safety concerns.

 Home Safety Tips for Seniors